Canadians are using the term 'racialized' incorrectly

 Consequently, conflating race and racism marks non-white communities, including Indigenous peoples, as abnormal and thus overtly non-Canadian and always at risk of removal.
 Therefore, using "racialized" as a placeholder for non-white normalizes whiteness through which non-white communities will be measured at their own peril.

-Yafet is a community activist and Ph.D. candidate at York University specializing in Black studies, critical race theory, multiculturalism and policing.
+Yafet Tewelde is a community activist and PhD candidate at York University specializing in Black studies, critical race theory, multiculturalism and policing.

 Image: CanadianPM/Twitter